titov-vv/lidl-plus-login/README.md

 You may simply run the script if you have dependencies satisfied:
 ``python lidl-plus-login.py``

+*Script has Portugal country and language hardcoded, you may easily change it to another country (you need to replace 'PT' with other relevant value)*

 ## Result

 You will get following JSON result after successful login: